khskh/ANT-BMS-Windows-App/README.md

 # ANT BMS Windows App

 A simple application for communication between the Ant-BMS system and a computer, using Arduino.
-This is an old application and is not finished; it only reads data frames and displays 4 basic parameters.
-May contains some bugs.
+This is an old application and is not finished; it only reads data frames and displays 4 basic parameters. **May contains some bugs**.

-# Usage:

 ## Arduino